-Gas fire pits are rated for heat output in Btu (British thermal units), and the higher the Btus the more heat the fire pit will produce.
-You can find fire pits with Btu outputs that range from around 15,000 to 100,000 Btus, depending on size, but most average 30,000 to 60,000 Btus.
+Gas fire pits are rated for heat output in BTU (British thermal units).
+The higher the BTUs, the more heat the fire pit will produce.
+You’ll find fire pits with BTU outputs that range from around 15,000 to 100,000 BTUs, depending on size, but most average 30,000 to 60,000 BTUs.

-Choosing a fire pit solely on heat output can be a bit deceptive because how close you sit to the fire pit, in addition to the outside temperature and whether there’s a draft, will change the amount of heat you feel emanating from the pit.
-For the best results, locate your gas fire pit in a spot where it will be protected from strong wind.
+Choosing a fire pit solely on heat output can be a bit deceptive.
+Many other factors affect how much heat you feel emanating from the pit, including the outside temperature, wind speeds, and how close you sit.
+For the best results, position your gas fire pit in a spot where strong winds can’t reach it.

-The three basic ways to light a gas fire pit are manually (or “match light”), spark ignition, or electronic ignition, and each way has its benefits.
+The three basic ways to light a gas fire pit are manually (or “match light”), spark ignition, or electronic ignition.
+Each way has its benefits.
 The type you choose may be regulated by local fire codes, so call your local fire department if you have any questions.

-- Manual ignition: Just as it sounds, a manually lit gas fire pit requires a lighter or a match to ignite the gas every time you want to light the fire.
-Although this might take a bit more effort, it’s one of the most reliable methods because there’s very little to go wrong—just turn on the gas and light the fire.
+- Manual ignition/match light: Just as it sounds, a manual ignition gas fire pit requires a lighter or a match to ignite the gas every time you want a fire.
+Although this might take a bit more effort, it’s one of the most reliable methods because there’s very little that can go wrong.
+Just turn on the gas and apply the flame.

-- Spark ignition: A spark ignition option features a push-button igniter that provides just enough spark to ignite the gas.
-This is similar to the way outdoor gas grills are lit.
+- Spark/automatic ignition: A spark ignition features a push-button igniter that provides just enough spark to ignite the gas, similar to the ignition on an outdoor gas grill.

-Propane comes in small 1-gallon tanks, which are typically used to power tabletop fire pits or portable fire pits that can go along to tailgating events and camping, but typically it is more convenient to connect a gas fire pit to a 25-pound propane tank to keep from having to change the tank so often.
+Propane comes in tanks as small as 1 gallon, which typically power tabletop fire pits or a portable fire pit that would go along to tailgating events and on camping trips.
+But typically it is more convenient to connect a gas fire pit to a 20-pound propane tank to keep from having to change it so often.

-If you aren’t thrilled about the look of a propane tank or the cord that snakes along the ground or patio to connect the fire pit to the tank, you can have the fire pit professionally connected to a whole-house propane tank (200- to 500-gallon capacity) or to your home’s natural gas line.
+If you aren’t thrilled about the look of a propane tank or the cord that snakes along the ground or patio to connect the fire pit to the tank, a licensed plumber can connect the fire pit to a whole-house propane tank (200- to 500-gallon capacity) or to your home’s natural gas line.
 Keep in mind: This is not a DIY project.
 Both connections require a licensed plumber.

-Gas fire pits present a couple of dangers, including risk of burns from someone touching a hot portion of the pit or an explosion from leaking gas.
-This is always a risk with small children nearby, and the safest fire pit will feature an outer casing that remains cool to the touch.
+Gas fire pits inherently present a couple of dangers.
+There’s the risk of burns from someone touching a hot portion of the pit—especially a concern when small children are around.
+The safest fire pits feature an outer casing that remains cool to the touch.

-The other hazard with a gas fire pit is the possibility of gas leaking out.
+There’s also the risk of an explosion from a gas leak.
 Some pits come with a safety shutoff that turns off the gas supply if the fire goes out.

 Our Top Picks

 To qualify as a top pick, a gas fire pit should be well designed, easy to operate, and, above all, safe to be around.
-The following models were chosen for a variety of heating and design needs, and one is sure to be a good addition to your backyard.
+The following models made the list for meeting a variety of heating and design needs.
+One is sure to be a good addition to your backyard.

-For an attractive fire pit that produces enough warmth to keep everyone toasty even after the sun dips below the horizon, check out this Endless Summer gas fire pit.
-It produces a hardy 50,000 BTUs of heat and runs on a 20-pound propane tank, which tucks neatly out of sight in the sleek steel cabinet beneath the fire bowl.
+For an attractive fire pit that produces enough warmth to keep everyone toasty after the sun dips below the horizon, check out this option from Endless Summer.
+This table-style fire pit produces a hardy 50,000 BTUs of heat on a 20-pound propane tank that tucks neatly out of sight in the sleek steel cabinet beneath the fire bowl.